NipunAgarwal16/BigTransfer-BiT-based-Image-Classification-Model/README.md

 ### Available architectures

-We release all architectures mentioned in the paper, such that you may choose between accuracy or speed: R50x1, R101x1, R50x3, R101x3, R152x4.
+I released all architectures mentioned in the paper, such that you may choose between accuracy or speed: R50x1, R101x1, R50x3, R101x3, R152x4.
 In the above path to the model file, simply replace `R50x1` by your architecture of choice.

-We further investigated more architectures after the paper's publication and found R152x2 to have a nice trade-off between speed and accuracy, hence we also include this in the release and provide a few numbers below.
+I further investigated more architectures after the paper's publication and found R152x2 to have a nice trade-off between speed and accuracy, hence I have also included this in the release and provide a few numbers below.

 ### BiT-M models fine-tuned on the 19 VTAB-1k tasks

-We also release the fine-tuned models for each of the 19 tasks included in the VTAB-1k benchmark.
-We ran each model three times and release each of these runs.
-This means we release a total of 5x19x3=285 models, and hope these can be useful in further analysis of transfer learning.
+I have also release the fine-tuned models for each of the 19 tasks included in the VTAB-1k benchmark.
+I ran each model three times and release each of these runs.
+This means that I release a total of 5x19x3=285 models, and hope these can be useful in further analysis of transfer learning.

 The files can be downloaded via the following pattern: